 More information

-An essay by Lois Stokes, with speculations on the role of string figures in Hawaiian culture.
+An essay by Lois Stokes, with speculations about the role of string figures in Hawaiian culture.

 Michael P. Garofalo does presentations on string figures art, and performances of string figures, catches, and tricks in Northern California and Southern Oregon.
 Includes a recommended reading list and bibliography for string figures.